apocalyptech/blcm-web/_pages/findingmods.md

 ---
-permalink: /gettingmods/
+permalink: /finding-mods/
 ---
-# Getting Mods
+# Finding Mods

 There are two primary places to acquire mods for BL2 and TPS: Github and Nexus Mods.
 Github has been the primary place to store mods for some time